-Christina Butera (b.1987) is a Kansas City-based composer, clarinetist, and teacher interested in both acoustic and electroacoustic music.
-She is the Vice-President and Artisic Committee Chair of the non-profit arts organization KcEMA (Kansas City Electronic Music and Arts Alliance).
+Christina Butera is a composer, clarinetist, and teacher interested in both acoustic and electroacoustic music.
+As a Kansas City composer, she served as the Vice President and Artistic Committee Chair of the non-profit arts organization KcEMA (Kansas City Electronic Music and Arts Alliance) and currently sits on the Advisory Board.
 Her compositions draw from a diverse range of styles and are particularly focused on structures based on timbral and textural transformations.
 She is influenced by her experience in Gamelan and Afro-Caribbean drumming, as well as her work in electronic music.
-Her music has been performed at venues across the country, such as Electronic Music Midwest, Electroacoustic Barn Dance, and GAMMA-UT.
-She is currently working with the Nelson-Atkins Museum of Art to compose an immersive and interactive EA piece to be experienced within the bounds of the museum’s famous sculpture park.
-She recently presented her project on creative real-time analysis of spoken word at IRCAM’s Manifeste-2016 in Paris.
-Christina earned her BM in Composition at Bucknell University and her MM in Composition at Bowling Green State University.
+Her music has been performed at venues across the country, such as Electronic Music Midwest, Electroacoustic Barn Dance, The Contagious Sounds Series, and GAMMA-UT, as well as international venues in Canada, Germany, France and Australia.
+She recently presented at and participated in IRCAM’s Manifeste-2016 in Paris.
+Christina earned her BM in Music Composition at Bucknell University, her MM in Music Composition at Bowling Green State University, and her DMA in Music Composition at The University of Missouri Kansas City.
 She has studied under composers such as Bill Duckworth, Marilyn Shrude, Mikel Kuehn, Chen Yi, Zhou Long, Jim Mobberley, and Paul Rudy.
-She is currently working on her DMA at UMKC, teaches music technology and synthesis at Kansas City Kansas Community College, and is the recording GTA at UMKC.
+She is currently teaching composition and music technology at Spelman College in Atlanta, GA.